jcarrano/antidox/doc/source/templating.rst

 correspondence.
 Special cases like directives, localization and indices are handled via the ``antidox`` XML namespace.

-The XSL processing step (converting to Doxygen XML into intermediate XML) is done in such a way that it should be possible to do it offline, using a generic XML processor.
-That means there a no special functions and no special template parameters.
 During normal operation, the intermediate XML is never written to a document, but it is kept in memory as an element tree.

 Standard Sphinx and reST nodes
 ------------------------------